toddbirchard/ghosttheme-stockholm/README.md

 ### About

 _Stockholm_ is the most fully featured Ghost theme on the market with a minimalist presentation.
-Easily configurable settings allow for customization such as contexual widgets, sidebar preferences, and unique page templates.
-This project is in *active development*; you are wecome to use this theme if you wish, but be warned that certain oddities may exist as user-friendly configuration is still in development.
+Easily configurable settings allow for customization such as contextual widgets, sidebar preferences, and unique page templates.
+This project is in *active development*; you are welcome to use this theme if you wish, but be warned that certain oddities may exist as the user-friendly configuration is still in development.

 ## Live Features